A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Introduction

-To enhance the scalability and break through the performance upper bound of MACS, we propose a novel framework called \underline{S}calable \underline{M}ulti-\underline{A}gent \underline{C}ollaboration \underline{S}ystem (SMACS).
+To enhance the scalability and further advance the performance of MCS, we propose a novel framework called \underline{S}calable \underline{M}ulti-LLM \underline{C}ollaboration \underline{S}ystem (SMCS).
 Specifically, we first construct a question bank comprising diverse questions from multiple domains, along with an LLM pool containing plentiful heterogeneous LLMs.
-Each LLM in the pool is evaluated on the question bank to record its response to every question, representing its capacity across diverse domains.
-Further, inspired by Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval,chen2024benchmarking}, we design a retrieval-based prior selection strategy: given any question, we retrieve similar questions from the question bank.
+Each LLM in the pool is evaluated on the question bank to record its response, representing its capacity across diverse domains.
+Further, inspired by Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval,chen2024benchmarking}, we design a retrieval-based prior selection (RPS) strategy: given any question, we retrieve similar questions from the question bank.
 A weighted score is computed for each LLM based on its performance on the retrieved questions, which serves as the prior information for selecting high-scoring LLMs.
-After that, we introduce exploration–exploitation-driven posterior enhancement: in the exploration phase, these responses are dropped via prior scores to form multiple answer subsets, which are independently aggregated by an LLM aggregator; in the exploitation phase, the aggregating responses are evaluated using a hybrid posterior scores of mean pairwise similarity and perplexity.
+After that, we introduce exploration–exploitation-driven posterior enhancement (EPE): in the exploration phase, these responses are dropped via prior scores to form multiple answer subsets, which are independently aggregated by the selected LLM aggregator; in the exploitation phase, the aggregating responses are evaluated using a hybrid posterior scores of mean pairwise similarity and perplexity.
 The aggregated response with the highest score is selected as the final response.